 6.5.3.1_1 Transmitter Spurious emissions with Power Boost

 Editor’s Note: This clause is complete for Band n257, n258, n260 and n261 and PC3.
 The following aspects of the clause are for future consideration:

 - TRP Measurement uncertainty is TBD for above 80 GHz.

-- Connection diagram between SS and UE in TS 38.508-1 [10] Annex A is FFS.